open-education-hub/operating-systems/content/chapters/compute/lab/content/processes-threads-apache2.md

 In principle, `prefork` provides more stability and backwards compatibility, but it has a bigger overhead.
 On the other hand, `worker` and `event` are more scalable, and thus able to handle more simultaneous connections, due to the usage of threads.
-On modern systems `event` is almost always the default.
+On modern systems, `event` is almost always the default.

 ## `apache2` Live Action